kadevgraaf/ArchiMind/README.md

 ## Intro ##

 Archimind is a semantic wiki for Software Architecture (SA) documentation management and retrieval and was adapted from [OntoWiki] (http://aksw.org/Projects/OntoWiki.html) version 0.9.5.
-A concise overview of (part of the) adaptations and their rationale is given in paper [Klaas Andries de Graaf - "Annotating Software Documentation in Semantic Wikis]. (http://kadegraaf.nl/Annotating%20Software%20Documentation%20in%20Semantic%20Wikis%20-%20Klaas%20Andries%20de%20Graaf.pdf).
+A concise overview of (part of the) adaptations and their rationale is given in paper [Klaas Andries de Graaf - "Annotating Software Documentation in Semantic Wikis](http://kadegraaf.nl/Annotating%20Software%20Documentation%20in%20Semantic%20Wikis%20-%20Klaas%20Andries%20de%20Graaf.pdf).
 See below for more references
 [https://github.com/AKSW/OntoWiki/wiki] provides detailed installation instructions for OntoWiki.
 These instructions also apply to the installation of ArchiMind.
 [OntoWiki 1.0.0](https://github.com/AKSW/OntoWiki/releases) has been release recently - this release provides a SQARQL Query endpoint and is probably better for user experience, however, the ArchiMind adaptations for Software Architecture (SA) documentation management and retrieval are not yet implemented in this version (only 0.9.5 currently).